YU-Zhejian/art_modern/docs/Install.md

 ## Required Bundled Dependencies

-The required bundled depencencies of this project is `libceu`.
+The required bundled dependencies of this project is `libceu`.
 No additional dependency is required.

 ## Optional Bundled Dependencies